Risk Aggregation under Dependence Uncertainty and an Order Constraint: Numerical results and a real-data application

 \subsection{Numerical examples}

 Consider distributions $F$ and $G_{i}$ such that their means are 50 and $50+10i$ and $F\le _{\rm st}G_{i}$, $i=1,2,3$.
 The distributions are specified in uniform and Pareto cases as below.

-For both $F$ and $G_{i}$, $i=1,2,3$, being uniform or Pareto distributions, we calculate the improvement (i.e., reduction of DU-spread) on bounds of VaR$_{p}$ where $p\in(0.9,1)$.
-We also present the results of VaR$_{p}(X+Y)$ if $X\sim F$ and $Y\sim G_{i}$ are DL-coupled and countermonotonic, $i=1,2,3$.
-The results for uniform and Pareto cases can be found in Figures \ref{ubound} and \ref{pbound}, respectively.
-We make the following observations. \begin{enumerate}[(i)] \item The DU-spread reduction ranges from 30\% to 80\%.
-This result shows that the improvement due to the order constraint is significant for all uniform and Pareto cases.
-The improvement becomes larger as $p$ increases from 0.9 to 1. \item For all uniform and Pareto cases, as the mean of $G_{i}$ becomes larger, the improvement becomes smaller.
+For both $F$ and $G_{i}$, $i=1,2,3$, being uniform or Pareto distributions, we calculate the improvement (i.e., reduction of DU-spread) on VaR bounds and RVaR bounds.
+We also present the results of VaR$_{p}(X+Y)$ if $X\sim F$ and $Y\sim G_{i}$ are independent, comonotonic, DL-coupled and countermonotonic, $i=1,2,3$.
+The results of VaR bounds for uniform and Pareto cases can be found in Figures \ref{ubound} and \ref{pbound}, respectively.
+The results of RVaR bounds can be found in Tables \ref{ubound:RVaR} and \ref{pbound:RVaR}.
+We make the following observations. \begin{enumerate}[(i)] \item The DU-spread reductions in all tables and figures show that the improvement due to the order constraint is significant for both VaR and RVaR.
+The improvement for VaR becomes larger as $p$ increases from 0.9 to 1. \item For all uniform and Pareto cases, as the mean of $G_{i}$ becomes larger, the improvement becomes smaller.
 In other words, the more ``similar'' the distributions $F$ and $G_{i}$ are, the more improvement is gained from imposing the order constraint. \item The order constraint has an overall larger improvement on the bounds for uniform distributions than those for Pareto distributions.
 Nevertheless, the improvement on the worst-case value is insignificant for uniform distributions.
-While for Pareto distributions, the improvement on the worst-case value is even larger than that on the best-case value. \item For all uniform and Pareto cases, if the risks are countermonotonic, $\VaR_{p}$ is close to the unconstrained lower bound.
-If the risks are DL-coupled, $\VaR_{p}$ is close to the constrained lower bound for the uniform cases while it lies between the constrained bounds for the Pareto cases.
+This is because $\essinf G_{i}^{[p,1]}\ge \esssup F^{[p,1]}$ for $p\in(0.9,1)$, and the DL coupling of the upper $p$-tail distributions is the same as countermonotonicity.
+While for Pareto distributions, the improvement on the worst-case value is even larger than that on the best-case value. \item For the uniform cases, if the risks are countermonotonic, both VaR and RVaR are close to the unconstrained lower bound.
+If the risks are DL-coupled, both VaR and RVaR are close to the constrained lower bound for the uniform cases while they lie between the constrained bounds for the Pareto cases.
+If the risks are comonotonic, both VaR and RVaR lie between the constrained bounds for all cases.

 \end{enumerate}